The most important thing about a well-rounded brand is that you have a set of options that complement each other but solve different problems.

 For example, at the top of your website, you have a lot of space for a full, big, beautiful logo.
 However, as an Instagram profile image, that big logo is probably unreadable or just too detailed for such a small space.
 This is when a smaller logo or simplified version would work best.

-So below, I’ve broken down that 5 most common logo variations that you’ll want within your brand.
 These will, of course, be a bit different depend on your business and what you need.
 But having each of these on hand (whether from a professional designer or what you’ve created yourself) will give you the options you need to create a purposeful brand throughout every touchpoint.

 This is the most complex version of your logo.
 If you have tag lines, location info, or an illustration in your branding this is the logo where you would include that.